kipkir/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-script that prints the results of power divided by divide
+script that converts a number from base 2 to base 10